OpenZeppelin/nile/README.md

 A few things to note here:

-1. `nile setup <private_key_alias>` looks for an environment variable with the name of the private key alias
+- `nile setup <private_key_alias>` looks for an environment variable with the name of the private key alias.
+- This creates or updates `localhost.accounts.json` file storing all data related to accounts management.
+- The creates or updates `localhost.deployments.txt` file storing all data related to deployments.
-2. `--track` and `--debug` flags : Chain `setup` call with `nile status` + the chosen flag.
+- `--track` and `--debug` flags can be used to chain the `setup` call with `nile status` + the chosen flag.
 See `status` below for a complete description.
-3. This creates or updates `localhost.accounts.json` file storing all data related to accounts management
-4. The creates or updates `localhost.deployments.txt` file storing all data related to deployments

 ### `send`